dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2513: Forcing attendance can trigger stress in students.
+### T2513: Forcing struggling students to attend classes can increase their stress and anxiety.

 |Support|
 |---|